pilars-protocols/pilars/src/index.md

 This document sets out protocols for the design and implementation of sustainable Archival Repository services to achieve “CAREful FAIRness”; i.e. to support the CARE  [1] and FAIR [2] principles.

-PILAR aims to guide the design and implementation of data storage services, referred to as Archival Repositories, for a range of purposes, including core use cases of:
+PILAR aims to guide the design and implementation of data storage services, referred to as [Archival Repositories], for a range of purposes, including core use cases of:

 -  supporting research that follows the FAIR [2] principles in any discipline, and